UW-Madison-DataScience/swcarpentry-workflows-in-practice/testing.md

 Out[3]: 4.0
 ```

-1. Change the two tests to use `assert_equal` and run with nosetests.
+1. Change our first two tests to use `assert_equal` and run with nosetests.
-2. Fix the `mean()` function to resolve the test
+2. Fix the `mean()` function to resolve the `test_float_mean()` function.
+3. Commit your changes.
+4. Do you have any other failing tests?
+Which `nose` functions could you use
+to fix them?
+Make those changes and commit them.

+## More information

 Notice how much useful information you get from `nose` tests:
 * some .... to indicate progress
 * details about the failed test including the values that were not equal
 * the total number of tests that were completed
 * the time it took to run those tests

 # Planning for bigger mistakes